 The services offered at The Anxiety & OCD Therapy Center may be covered in full or in part by your health insurance.
-We are an in-network provider with Medicare, and an out-of-network provider with all other plans.
-Unlike most practices, as a courtesy to clients, we submit all claims on your behalf, regardless of our status with your plan.
+We are an out-of-network provider with all insurance plans.

 If you plan to use insurance for your sessions, you may ask your insurance provider these questions to determine your financial responsibility:

-What is my copay or coinsurance for In Network (or Out of Network), outpatient behavioral health sessions?
+What is the amount of my copay or coinsurance for outpatient behavioral health sessions?

 “Good Faith Estimate.”